 As a matter of English usage, one cannot reasonably attribute to the comma before the "either directly" modifier the significance that the Second Circuit attributed to it.
 All that one can say is that the "either directly" modifier is nonrestrictive supplementary material offset by commas-it's not clear from the text whether the "either directly" modifier has broad or narrow scope.
-For guidance on that issue, one can look only to the Edge Act's objectives.

 More broadly, American International Group shows particularly clearly how the comma test under the rule of the last antecedent has no foundation in English usage.
-The comma test goes beyond the arbitrariness that characterizes principles of construction-it's nonsense.
+The comma test goes beyond the expediency that can characterize principles of construction and strays into nonsense.
 Presence or absence of a comma before a modifier wouldn't even be of use as evidence as to the scope of the modifier.
-Although plenty of courts have invoked the comma test, they cannot justify doing so and henceforth should reject it.
+Although plenty of courts have invoked the comma test, courts cannot justify doing so and henceforth should reject it.